 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Grilling season is a great time to prepare a meal centered around what you can prepare on the patio.
 You can serve this tasty grilled beef thinly sliced.
 If you've mostly limited your grill skills to individual steaks, this is a chance to try something with a larger cut of meat.

-- Let the steak rest for a few minutes then slice it into thin slices at an angle across the grain.
+Let the steak rest for a few minutes and then slice it into thin slices at an angle across the grain.